ZacRiley1/oxbury-pathfind/README.md

 ## Comments Section
 ### What I'm Pleased With
 The algorithm correctly computes the shortest path between two points and can handle relatively large maps without performance issues.

 The code is well organised and the tests ensure correct functionality of the path finder script.

 ### What I Would Have Done With More Time
 The tests could be more extensive so I would add more cases to the asserts and also add more tests for using the shortest-path script with arguments instead of just directly testing the path-finder.

 The naming conventions used for functions and variables could get confusing if implemented into a larger codebase so I would modify those with scalability in mind.

+The method for returning that a path is found using a 'magic value' isn't best practice, I would throw an exception for this instead.

+Using a Queue for nodes to be processed would be more efficient for larger maps.